American Brittany Club (ABC)

 Membership and Resources

-Membership in the American Brittany Club offers a wealth of resources for both novice owners and seasoned breeders.
-By joining a regional club, members gain automatic access to the national organization, creating a vast network of support and camaraderie.
-One of the most valued benefits is the monthly magazine, which provides in-depth reports on trials, upcoming events, and expert advice on the care and training of the breed.
-This publication also features helpful pedigree names of reputable kennels and professional trainers, making it an indispensable tool for those looking to get involved in the community.
+Membership in the American Brittany Club offers a wealth of resources for both novice and experienced owners.
+By joining a regional club, members gain automatic access to the national organization, fostering a sense of community and shared purpose.
+One of the primary benefits of membership is the monthly publication, which provides detailed reports on trials, upcoming events, and informative articles regarding the care and training of the breed.

 Visit Official Website